schneems/non-developers-on-rails/source/03-make-a-bank.md

 To recap this command, `generate` creates things.
 We're telling it to create a model, which will also generate a database migration.
 We want it to have a `balance` and our balance can contain decimal numbers like `19.20`.
 So we want to use `decimal` instead of `integer`.
 Finally we want it to maintain a reference to the user that owns the account.

-Your account model should look like this:
+Your account model should look like this in `app/models/account.rb`:

 ```ruby
 :::-> $ cat app/models/account.rb